 Addiction can affect men and women differently.
 Gender-specific programs provide therapies and treatments that address gender-related addiction issues.
 This may include programs that treat certain physical health needs or ones that address important life experiences, like parenting or surviving traumatic events.

 Mental-health issues that co-occur with addiction can complicate a person’s treatment needs.
 Recovery can be far more successful if the mental health disorder is treated along with the addiction.
-Dual-diagnosis treatment programs may address:
+Co-occurring disorder treatment programs may address:

 - Attention deficit hyperactivity disorder